James Grossart Sharp (1848-1928) and Margaret Linklater (1853-1911)

 Manor Steps and Kennetpans

-At the time of the 1901 census Robert Linklater, aged 72, was living with the Sharps following the death of his wife Mary a few years earlier — and the household had moved to Manor Steps.
+Meanwhile, at the time of the 1901 census Maggie’s father Robert Linklater, aged 72, was living with the Sharps following the death of his wife Mary a few years earlier — and the household had moved to Manor Steps.

 It’s an interesting side note that, Batterflatts aside, the Sharps rented their homes back then.
-Angus said they had no idea why.
+Angus said they had no idea why, although the practice continued into the next generation.
 Manor Steps was in the Parish of Logie, a few miles North East of Stirling.
 I can’t find a family photo, but Google gives a contemporary idea of the place.
 It’s where the Sharp family were living at the time of the 1901 census.

-Their big household then included James Grossart, a commercial traveller once more, his wife Maggie, their two younger daughters Mary Armour Marshall (24, dairy keeper help) and Emily Linklater (17, mother’s help), their 22-year old art student son, James Thomas, Maggie’s father Robert Linklater, Janet McGregor (a visitor), three female boarders in their 40s and 50s (all “living on own means”) and four servants — a domestic, a gardener and two cattlemen.
+Their big household then included James Grossart, a commercial traveller once more, his wife Maggie, their two younger daughters Mary (24, dairy keeper help) and Emily (17, mother’s help) and their 22-year old art student son, James Thomas.
+Also there were Maggie’s father Robert Linklater, Janet McGregor (a visitor), three female boarders in their 40s and 50s (all “living on own means”) and four servants — a domestic, a gardener and two cattlemen.
 So like Batterflatts, Manorsteps clearly included a dairy farm.

 §